-“This year is a positive one for FAGRO and agriculture in general, as the government has towed the line with the planting for food and job agenda.
-We are convinced that the Agric sector deserves even more than the attention it is currently receiving.
-FAGROs’ focus in the north this year is to implement the vision we have for the north as the nation’s bread basket.
-This is because, when agriculture is developed in North, that well-endowed region will consequently take its pride of place, and Ghana’s developmental agenda will be greatly stepped up.”, she added for good measure.
+“This year is a positive one for FAGRO and agriculture in general, as government has towed the line with the planting for food and job agenda.
+We are convinced that the Agric sector deserves even more than the attention it is currently receiving,” Ms Alberta Nana Akyaa Akosa, General Manager of the FAGRO Secretariat, said.

-Highlights of the activities for this year’s event include; a leadership summit for Women in Agriculture, an Agric College Dialogue, a seminar on how to Structure Strong farmers Cooperatives, Business Plan Writing Bootcamp for Agribusiness players and a forum to discuss the government one District one factory agenda.
+Highlights of the activities for this year’s event include; a leadership summit for Women in Agriculture, an Agric College Dialogue, a seminar on how to structure strong farmers Cooperatives, Business Plan Writing Bootcamp for Agribusiness players and a forum to discuss the government one District one factory agenda.

-Dr. Mahamudu Bawumia, Vice President of Ghana, The Minister of Food and Agriculture, The Northern Regional Minister, The Netherlands Ambassador to Ghana, Members of the Diplomatic Corps, District Chief Executives ,Farmers, Agric input dealers, Machinery companies, Financial institutions and many others will grace the opening ceremony and the exhibition itself.
+Dr Mahamudu Bawumia, Vice President of Ghana, the Minister of Food and Agriculture, the Northern Regional Minister, the Netherlands Ambassador to Ghana, Members of the Diplomatic Corps, District Chief Executives ,Farmers, Agric input dealers, machinery companies, financial institutions and many others will grace the opening ceremony and the exhibition itself.

-The Women in Agriculture seminar holds on the opening day, to offer women the sector the resources to enhance their knowledge as well as provide networking opportunities linking various partners on the agriculture value chain.
-The highlight of the seminar will be a focus on career opportunities for female producers in agriculture.
+Highlights of activities include a Women in Agriculture seminar which would be held on the opening day to offer women in the sector the resources to enhance their knowledge as well as provide networking opportunities linking various partners in the agriculture value chain.

 The one-day event will feature mentorship modules where students will be paired with mentors to discuss ways to survive on the job market with an agricultural background.
 The college dialogue aims at redirecting students’ attention to making Agric a priority career choice.

-The district dialogue; 1 district 1factory agenda, signs off FAGRO Secretariat 2017 event year.
-The conference will build on how feasible the government’s 1district 1factory agenda is within the shortest possible time frame; the opportunities within the districts and how ready these districts are to embrace the identified opportunities.
+Ms Akosa said the conference on government’s one district one factory agenda will build on how feasible the government’s policy could be achieved within the shortest possible time and examine the opportunities within the districts and how ready these districts are to embrace the identified opportunities.

-FAGRO 2017 is supported by Yara Ghana, Association of Ghana Industries (AGI), Dziengoff Ghana Limited, AFGRI Equipment Ghana, Ministry of Food and Agriculture, The National Farmers and Fishermen Award Winners Association, Ghana (NFFAWAG) and the Northern Regional Coordinating Council (RCC)
+FAGRO 2017 is supported by Yara Ghana, Association of Ghana Industries (AGI), Dziengoff Ghana Limited, AFGRI Equipment Ghana, Ministry of Food and Agriculture,Barclays Bank Ghana Ltd, The National Farmers and Fishermen Award Winners Association, Ghana (NFFAWAG) and the Northern Regional Coordinating Council (RCC).